-Identify what knowledge and research are needed to eliminate the disparities.
+Identified what knowledge and research were needed to eliminate the disparities.

 Engage, Listen, Learn From and Educate the Community

-Video: West Palm Beach Mayor Keith A. James names Michelle Diffenderfer and Patrick Franklin as Co-Chairs of the newly formed Mayor’s Task Force for Racial and Ethnic Equality
+Video: West Palm Beach Mayor Keith A. James names Michelle Diffenderfer and Patrick Franklin as Co-Chairs of the Mayor’s Task Force for Racial and Ethnic Equality

-The Task Force is comprised of 25 members including two co-chairs.
-It also includes representatives as follows:
+The Task Force was comprised of 25 members including two co-chairs.
+It also included representatives as follows: